State: New Mexico

-Ron Keine was one of four men wrongfully convicted of the murder, kidnapping, and rape of a University of New Mexico student in 1974.
+Ron Keine spent 2 years on death row for a crime he did not commit, due to prosecutorial misconduct, police misconduct, and false testimony.
+He was one of four men wrongfully convicted of the murder, kidnapping, and rape of a University of New Mexico student in 1974.
 He and his co-defendants were sentenced to death, but soon an investigation by The Detroit News uncovered false testimony as being the key piece of evidence against them.

 Ron's Work Today

 After his exoneration, Ron returned to Michigan, where he now resides and has held various positions.
 He was President of a real estate company in Detroit, chair of his local Republican Party, and worked with Journey of Hope.
 He proudly contributes to St. Jude's Children's Cancer Research by helping to organize fundraisers for the organization, and is occasionally a substitute teacher for Constitutional Law at Baker College.

 Ron continues to make fighting wrongful convictions and the death penalty a cornerstone of his life.
 Ron says he knows the American criminal justice system "is corrupt and broken.
 I don’t believe the government should kill people.”
 He is currently on the Board of Proving Innocence, a wrongful conviction group in Michigan.
 With Witness to Innocence, Ron has served on the Board, as Co-Chair of the Justice After Exoneration Committee, and as a Peer Specialist, helping exonerees access services, providing financial assistance, and acting as a support system.